How to Celebrate in Denmark | Etiquette and Cultural Misunderstandings

-I was recently told by some lovely Danish ladies that I could bring my milk to the boil and then wrap my pot with lid in newspaper and put it underneath my duvet.
+I was recently told by some lovely Danish ladies that I could bring my milk to a boil and then wrap my pot with a lid in newspaper and put it underneath my duvet.
 Leave it there for a minimum of an hour and a half and have ready-made rice pudding.
 This way apparently you don’t have to watch the pot or stir.
 And it carries on cooking under the duvet!

-Naina is from Mumbai, India and brings a colorful and fresh approach to cooking, which she loves.
+Naina is from Mumbai, India, and brings a colorful and fresh approach to cooking, which she loves.
 Check out her blog for easy and gorgeous recipes that she wants every busy family to be able to make.
 I love that she is teaching her daughter traditional Indian AND traditional Danish recipes.
 HOW you make and serve your rice pudding at Christmas in Denmark divides opinion – you either have risengrød to start your meal OR you serve Risalamande for dessert.
 Try Naina’s recipe for the sweetened creamy dessert!

 I’ve lived in Copenhagen for 9 years now and I must say the magic of Christmas in this wonderful city never gets old!
-The gorgeous Scandinavian decorations, never garish, always tasteful and the hyggelig candlelight are enough for me to slow down and ease into Yuletide.
+The gorgeous Scandinavian decorations, never garish, always tasteful and the hyggelige candlelight are enough for me to slow down and ease into Yuletide.